de-ansh/Flutter_recipe_book/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a recipe book in which we can check simple and tasty recipes. in this project i have used (https://rapidapi.com/apidojo/api/yummly2) Api to fetch informations.

 A few resources to get you started if this is your first Flutter project: